peklaiho/madlisp/README.md

 # MadLisp

 MadLisp is a [Lisp](https://en.wikipedia.org/wiki/Lisp_%28programming_language%29) interpreter written in PHP.
 It is inspired by the [Make a Lisp](https://github.com/kanaka/mal) project, but does not follow that convention or syntax strictly.
+It provides a fun platform for learning [functional programming](https://en.wikipedia.org/wiki/Functional_programming).

 ## Goals